beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 Three new Moonpots will open from 24 to 31 December 2021, each with different holiday prizes.
 This adds up to a total of 9 draws with 210 winners.
 To participate in each Pot you will need either:

-**mooBIFI** - The receipt of BIFI deposited on [the BIFI Maxi vault](https://app.beefy.finance/#/bsc/vault/bifi-maxi) on Binance Smart Chain.
-The maximum deposit amount accepted in the mooBIFI Pot is 0.1 mooBIFI (around 0.11 BIFI).
+**mooBIFI** - The receipt of BIFI deposited on [the BIFI Maxi vault](https://app.beefy.finance/#/bsc/vault/bifi-maxi) on Binance Smart Chain

-**POTS** - Moonpot’s governance and reward token, with a maximum deposit of 50 $POTS.
+**POTS** - Moonpot’s governance and reward token

 **mooChristmasBeefy** - Last Christmas, Beefy's BSC’s BIFI Maxi vault distributed mooChristmasBeefy to stakers.
 If you don’t hold these tokens, you can still participate in the other two Pots!
-Maximum deposit of 100 mooChristmasBIFI.

 ###
 What Moonpots are available?